mihalymarcell86/age-calculator-app/README-template.md

 ### What I learned

-I learned, the the `maxlength` attribute only work on `<input type='text'>`.
-Numerical input values can only be constrained by min/max values, so in this case I had to programmatically truncate the input to control the number of digits entered.
+I learned, that regular expressions only work on `<input type='text'>`.
+I wanted to stick to `type='number'`, because I was worried about the input console, when displayed on mobile phones.
+Later, I found the `inputmode` attribute, that controls this aspect (not yet supported by Safari, though).

 **Note: Delete this note and the content within this section and replace with your own learnings.**